EricLWang/self/Codex.md

 * God as in the capital "G" entity from organized religion does not exist, but some other kind of higher power does.
 * Life is ultimately experienced alone.
 * There are no coincidences - everything happens for a reason.
-* Thought an intensely complex experience/machine, life is ultimately an input-output machine, with drastically varying output horizon lengths.
+* Though an intensely complex experience/machine, life is ultimately an input-output machine, with drastically varying output horizon lengths.
 * "We're talking monkeys on an organic spaceship flying through the universe" - Joe Rogan

 #### 2C E&R: Explanatory